Sensuela

 Sensuela is a 1973 Finnish drama film directed and written by Teuvo Tulio.
 The film is based on Tulio's 1946 film Rakkauden risti which itself was based on The Stationmaster, a short story written by Alexander Pushkin.
 Sensuela was Tulio's final film, and it was met with harsh criticism.
 Since its release, it has gained a reputation as a campy cult classic and has been called "the weirdest Finnish film ever made".
 Although the production was finished in 1972, it was not released until a year later and then opened only in selected theatres.

 Premise

-Sensuela is the story of Laila, a girl from Lapland, and Hans, a German soldier, who fall in love during the Continuation War.
+Set during the Continuation War (1941–1944) and the Lapland War (1944–1945), Sensuela is the story of Laila, a girl from Lapland, and Hans, a German soldier, who fall in love during the Continuation War.